 Exam for Online Sections

 The examination offered to the students in the online sections is administered in a take-home format.
 It will be made available (online, of course) at 13:00 UTC on April 27, 2017.
 Students have 96 hours to complete the exam; the exam will close at 13:00 UTC on May 1, 2017.
 (Most students are able to complete the exam in 8 hours or fewer.
 However, there is no limitation on the amount of time that students may devote to the exam within the 96-hour period in which it is administered.)

 Students’ responses to the examination are graded by the Harvard teaching fellows.
-In general, no teaching fellow grades exams from students in her own section, except in the case of the two sections administered by the Harvard Extension School, where students will be graded by their own instructors, but the grading will be blind.
+No teaching fellow grades exams from students in her own section.

 When evaluating answers, the teaching fellows use the following scale: